• Departments

 Lake Horton

-Lake Horton, located in south Fayette County is 780 acres and stores 3.5 billion gallons of water.
+Lake Horton, located in south Fayette County at 1275 Antioch Road, Fayetteville, Ga.
+30215, is 780 acres and stores 3.5 billion gallons of water.
 The lake provides 16 -18 million gallons per day during drought conditions.
 Lake Horton Park is 82 acres and offers 2.8 miles of paved walking trails, boat ramps, picnic areas and fishing.
 No swimming, skiing, scuba diving or other bodily contact with the water is allowed.

 LAKE HORTON PARK : Frequently Asked Questions